immense/Remotely/README.md

 ![GitHub Build](https://github.com/lucent-sea/Remotely/workflows/GitHub%20Build/badge.svg)

-> NOTE: Development has been suspended.
+> NOTE: Active development has been suspended.
 >
-> I will be taking a break from Remotely during 2021 to make more time for family, self-care, and other interests.
-The repo will be archived until I resume development, so that I don't get overwhelmed with issues and requests.
+> I will be (mostly) taking a break from Remotely during 2021 to make more time for family, self-care, and other interests.
 >
 >  Take care and stay safe.
 >